Policy Learning with New Treatments: Regret convergence

 Assumption \ref{DGP}.1 reflects the standard exogeneity condition that holds in the randomized experiment settings I use as a motivating example.
 It may also hold in observational studies, in which case it may be a strong assumption.
 In many randomized experiments the stronger condition $D \perp (Y(d), X)$ is satisfied.
-When this is true, it is sufficient to estimate $m_P(d,x) = \E_P[Y(d) \mid \tilde X=x]$, where $\tilde X$ is a subset of covariates $X$ which directly enter the policy. $\tilde X$ may be of a much lower dimension than $X$ since policies are often restricted to be relatively simple (\cite{kitagawa2018should}).
-In Section \ref{empirical_application_section}, there are two covariates which enter the policy.
+When this is true, it is sufficient to estimate $m_P(d,x) = \E_P[Y(d) \mid \tilde X=x]$, where $\tilde X$ is a subset of covariates $X$ which directly enter the policy. $\tilde X$ may be of a much lower dimension than $X$ since policies are often restricted to be relatively simple (\cite{kitagawaWhoShouldBe2018}).
+In Section \ref{section-application}, there are two covariates which enter the policy.
 Henceforth, I do not distinguish between the covariates required for Assumption \ref{DGP}.1 and the covariates used for the policy.
-Assumption \ref{DGP}.2 restricts decision maker preferences and the expectation of the random variable $Y$.
-In the example of Section \ref{empirical_application_section} the outcome $Y$ is bounded while $b(d,x)$ is constant in $x$ and $c(d,x)=0$, satisfying this condition trivially.
+Assumption \ref{DGP}.2 restricts decision maker preferences by requiring that the mean response function is bounded, as well as the parameters of the linear utility function.
+In the example of Section \ref{section-application} the outcome $Y$ is bounded while $b(d,x)$ is constant in $x$ and $c(d,x)=0$, satisfying this condition trivially.